pcapriotti/optparse-applicative/README.md

 parsers are also able to be composed with standard combinators.
 For
 example: `optional :: Alternative f => f a -> f (Maybe a)` will mean the user is not required to provide input for the affected `Parser`.
-The following option will return `Nothing` instead of failing when it's not supplied:
+For example, the following parser will return `Nothing` instead of failing if the user doesn't supply an `output` option:

 ```haskell
 optional $ strOption